AdrianAntico/Quantico/README.md

 <br>

 ## Data Management
 Data management is currently handled a few ways.
-You can load up csv data locally or a saved machine learning model, connect to a PostGRE database, or work with previously saved sessions which will reload all objects that were previously available in your last session.
+From your local file system you can load up csv data or parquet data or a saved machine learning model.
+You can also connect to a PostGRE database.
+And lastly, you can work with previously saved sessions which will reload all objects that were previously available in your last session.

 You can also save csv data or machine learning models locally, along with saving data to PostGRE, and save your sessions.

-With PostGRE, you can query data, create tables, create databases, along with removing tables and removing databases.
+With PostGRE, you can:
+1. Query data
+2. Create tables
+3. Create databases
+4. Remove tables
+5. Remove databases

 <br>